-In 1960 appeared the first call-center and IVR (Interactive Voice Response) systems, which allowed to realize pre recorded messages, to memorize data introduced through the use of the keyboard thanks to multiple choice menus, to send faxes, to interrogate business databases.
+In 1960 appeared the first call center and IVR (Interactive Voice Response) systems, which allowed to realize pre recorded messages, memorize data introduced through the use of the keyboard thanks to multiple choice menus, send faxes, interrogate business databases.

-Between the beginning of the 90’s and the 2000 is assisted to the birth of the “ticket management” and of industries specialized in the supply of services of Help Desk: email and live chat come massively used, for this the Help Desk functions often come entrusted in outsourcing to specialized suppliers, species from the medium-large enterprise and, like contract, from part of the public administration.
+Between the beginning of the ’90s and the 2000, we assisted to the birth of “ticket management” and of industries specialized in the supply of services of Help Desk: email and live chat come massively used, for this the Help Desk functions often come entrusted in outsourcing to specialized suppliers, species from the medium-large enterprise and, like contract, from part of the public administration.

 In fact, this gives the Help Desk the ability to monitor the users’ environment, from technical problems to customer preferences and satisfaction, gathering this information for further use in the design and preparation of other IT units.

 In 2000, the first IT Help Desk software packages were created and used by companies in their various customer care operations.

 More recently, understanding the importance of systems that allow for greater participation, integrations for mobile devices have been developed (2014) and the importance of omnichannel support has been understood, which can ensure users can send and track their feedback more simply and from any touch point.

 The main features that any Help Desk system should have are several:

 8. Chatbot: the trend in recent years is to provide users with a conversational interface based on Artificial Intelligence.
 Through the chatbot, which can be included on various platforms, such as a website, users will be able to ask the simplest questions directly in a live chat: in fact, the AI is able to resolve these requests immediately or, in more complex cases, direct them to an operator.